 If you’re a fan of Belgian beers, Belgo most certainly won’t disappoint!
 The space is really nice – it’s large with high ceilings and has an industrial feeling with exposed brick walls and metal banisters on the stairs.
 There are plenty of seating areas upstairs, downstairs, and outside to accommodate crowds.

-The beers are brewed in classic Belgian style.
-They have an Amber, a Blond, a Witbier, a Dark Ale, a Saison, and a few other other specialities.
+Belgo’s craft beers are brewed in the classic Belgian style.
+They have an Amber, a Blond, a Witbier, a Dark Ale, a Saison, and a few other specialties.
 They’ll give you small samples if you’d like or you can get the sampler of 4.
 They also offer unique beer cocktails that are definitely worth trying.

 Other Craft Beers in Saigon